aryanarora180/shiftr/README.md

 Proudly built entirely with Koltin.

 ## Brief Description
-In modern households, due to hectic work schedules, it is quite difficult to remember as well as manage the availability of mandatory commodities in an urban home.
-Not only working professionals, homemakers, job-seekers, and others fail to keep track of their inventories or scheduled meetings which in turn either delay or terminate their regular duties.
-Sometimes, most of the people forget that they already have sufficient stock of certain items, and end up re-buying the same stuff again (toothpaste, soap, face wash, etc.) as a result lose money and time.
+In modern households, due to hectic work schedules, it's quite difficult to remember, as well as manage, the availability of mandatory commodities in an urban home.
+Working professionals, homemakers, job-seekers, and others fail to keep track of their inventories and scheduled meetings which, in turn, either delay or terminate their regular duties.
+Sometimes, most people forget that they already have sufficient stock of certain items, and end up re-buying the same stuff again (toothpaste, soap, face wash, etc.) and, as a result, lose money and time.
 The inability of efficiently managing the home inventories will not only impact work schedules, but also cause stress, anger, and impatience.
-This automated application is developed in order to keep track of the regular activities and aid people in managing the daily home inventories.
+This automated app has been developed to keep track of these regular activities and aid people in managing the daily home inventories.

 ## Tech stack & Open-source libraries
 - Minimum SDK level 23